 The ebike has a range of up to 65 miles (104 km) in Eco Mode and 31 miles (50 km) in Full Power mode.
 The battery can be removed to recharge, which takes 2.5 hours to get fully charged.

-In addition, the Urtopia e-bike has a dot-matrix display integrated in the center of the handlebar stem, which shows, among other things, speed, battery level, and assistance.
+In addition, the Urtopia e-bike has a dot-matrix display integrated into the center of the handlebar stem, which shows, among other things, speed, battery level, and assistance.
 The driver can also read information from the GPS navigation on the coarse-resolution display.

 With an eSIM card, the bike is always connected to the internet, which should also enable over-the-air updates.
 The user can view the bike’s current location via a corresponding app and is also informed about attempted theft because the bike recognizes them thanks to gyroscopic sensors.
 Other smart solutions are a voice control system that allows you to simply give verbal commands to the bike, such as to turn the lights on and off.

-Urtopia is currently being sold via Indiegogo, where the pledge level starts at $1,999 for the North American model.
 If it reaches production, the bikes’ retail price will be $3,999.